-How to enforce a restraint of trade clause in an employment contract
+How to enforce a restraint of trade clause in an employment contract in New Zealand

 Restraint of trade clauses are becoming increasingly common in employment contracts.
 A typical clause will prohibit a former employee from working in a specific area of employment in a specific geographical area for a limited period of time.
 These clauses are enforced by suing the ex-employee, usually in the Employment Court.

 The purpose of a restraint of trade clause is to prevent the employee from later using the employer's trade secrets or confidential information to aid one of the employer's competitors.

 What action can I take to enforce the clause?

 If you believe that an ex-employee is breaching a restraint of trade clause, you can bring proceedings for breach of contract.
 If the clause is in an employment contract the Employment Court has exclusive jurisdiction to deal with your claim.